openshift-instruqt/instruqt/instruqt-tracks/serverless-camel-k-basic/03-step3/assignment.md

 routing   0/1 * * * ?
 False     0        39s             51s
 ```

-The running behavior changes, because now there's not always a pod running (beware you should not store data in memory when using the cronJob strategy).
+The running behavior has changed because now there is more time between executions and the pod scales down until the next scheduled execution.

+> [!WARNING]
+> When using the cronJob strategy you need to design your application knowing that scheduled jobs do not allow keeping the memory state between runs.

-You can see the pods starting and being destroyed by watching the namespace:
+You can see pod starts/stops by watching the namespace by issuing the command:

 ```
 oc get pod -w
 ```

 Hit `ctrl`+`C` on the terminal window.

 To see the logs of each integration starting up, you can use the `kamel log` command:

 ```